kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-07-digital-edition-eleanor-picks.md

 ## Penknives and Excision

 Sometimes a physical document is scarred by an event, and a story is told in more than words.
 Alice Thornton purchased six cows in 1662, and a heated argument ensued between her and her husband William (p.
 55).
 A section of a page is missing here, cut away.
-This uncharacteristic deletion has a violence about it, and it could have stayed a mystery were it not for Thornton referring back to the incident, saying  that it was the devil which tempted him [William] against himself and me to destroy us all (p.
+This uncharacteristic deletion has a violence about it, and it could have stayed a mystery were it not for Thornton referring back to the incident, saying  that it was the devil which tempted him (William) against them both (p.
 58).

 Thornton imagined blood on William’s penknife as he threatened to take his own life, and she was afraid for herself and for her unborn seventh child.
 It is a shocking account.